ably77/dcos-se/Kubernetes/mke/README.md

 # Mesosphere Kubernetes Engine Guide

-Below are instructions on how to get a multiple MKE cluster up and running
+Below are instructions on how to deploy and operate multi-kubernetes clusters using DC/OS and MKE

 ## Table of Contents
 - [Prerequisites](https://github.com/ably77/dcos-se/tree/master/Kubernetes/mke#prerequisites)